mtasic85/pynogil/README.md

 Python With No-GIL (Global Interpreter Lock)

-This is an experiment, a hack.
+This is an experiment, a hack, proof-of-concept.
 Do not use it in production.

+*pynogil* is based on excellent async IO event loop library *libuv*, fantastic JavaScript engine *duktape* which comes with compiler and virtual machine, and awesome Python implementation *micropython*.

+Real heroes are ones who developed libuv, duktape and micropython.
+Without you this could not be possible.
+Thank you!

 ## Prerequisites